 Gretsch At The Music Zoo

 Buy Cases online now from The Music Zoo!
 We have a great selection of guitar gear available in our Gretsch product collection.
 Awesome customer service and secure checkout are always included with your Cases purchase.
+Everything you see here is available at our Long Island guitar store.
+Visit our shop in Farmingdale, New York for an amazing guitar buying experience.

 The Music Zoo is an Authorized Gretsch Dealer!
 Shop for your Gretsch Guitar on our site now, or visit our showroom on Long Island, New York!
 Gretsch was founded in 1833 by Friedrich Gretsch in Brooklyn, NY.
 Originally the company focus was on drums, tambourines, and banjos – popular instruments at the time.
 Friedrich sadly passed away not long after the company was started, leaving Gretsch to his 15-year-old son, Fred Gretsch, Sr. who started to grow the company further, developing new innovations in drum making, as well as recognizing the growing popularity of the guitar as opposed to the banjo or other stringed instruments in American music.
 By 1926, the very first Gretsch-branded guitars are being produced.
 As the company expanded, their properties in Brooklyn expanded to have over six buildings in the Williamsburg area, which you can still see today as you take the subway over the bridge into Manhattan!